 This is where manual brushing excels.
 As a cheap method of application, manual brushing empowers engineers to create prototypes and other pre-production designs for validation.

-How to Use a Brush for Manual Conformal Coating Application
+How to Brush Conformal Coatings

 When brushing conformal coating material, the idea is to spread the coating as cleanly and consistently as possible.
 To do this, a fresh, well-cared-for brush is essential.
 We have suggestions for proper brush maintenance and storage below.
 Additionally, conformal coating material should be poured into a small jar or container, with enough material that the brush head may be fully submerged.

 We never recommend applying material directly out of its original container for multiple reasons.
 This runs the risk of contaminating the supply and makes application far more difficult.
-For the best results, use a small size glass or chemically resistant container and ensure the tip of the brush is immersed evenly in the material, wiping off any excess materials on the side of the container to prevent drips.
+For the best results, use a small sized glass or chemically resistant container and ensure the tip of the brush is immersed evenly in the material, wiping off any excess materials on the side of the container to prevent drips.

 The brush should be held at a gentle angle.
 Please refer to the diagram below for reference.
 Brush lightly, with small brush strokes over the desired area.
 Too much pressure causes an uneven spread of material.
 Drag the brush gently across the surface; flip the brush to use both sides of the head; recoat the brush in material liberally.